3fs/lambdaRepos/deb/README.md

  * If you are using certain directory as a repo, set it as prefix

 ### Set up S3
-Make folder in your S3 bucket with the same name as CACHE_PREFIX variable
+Make folder in your S3 bucket with the same name as CACHE variable

 Upload secret key file to location you specified as GPG_KEY